Greek Cuisine: 34 Traditional Greek Foods To Try

 29. Horta Vrasta - Boiled Greens

 The Greeks have been eating Horta Vrasta since ancient times.
-It’s even mentioned in Pythagoras’ scripts.
+It’s even mentioned in the writings of Pythagoras.

 “Horta” means wild greens.
 So, Horta Vrasta, or boiled greens, are one of the healthiest traditional Greek dishes, and one of the most simplistic.